fmagiag/android-challenge/README.md

 	- When the TV Show is **saved** , then the remove icon ([ic_remove](https://bitbucket.org/ac-recruitment/android-challenge/src/master/assets/ic_remove.svg)) should be used
 - When deleting a saved TV Show, a confirmation dialog should be shown to confirm deletion.
 - When the user click on the row then the details screen (MOB-02) should be opened
-- The TV Show should be an endless list, and the request has to be paged
 - When any user action fails, then a retry dialog should be shown.
 The retry dialog should have:
 	- Title:
 		- Oops, something went wrong